wilko2587/Riley2/copilot_status.md

 ## Current Tasks

 ### May 5, 2025
+- Implemented test for negated instructions in email reasoning
+- Added support for detecting and processing negation patterns like "don't schedule if..." and "avoid when..."
+- Created comprehensive test cases covering various negation scenarios
+- Successfully ran all tests and verified functionality
 - Implemented test for unless/except conditionals in email reasoning
 - Created comprehensive test cases covering various scenarios for negative conditional logic
 - Added logic to handle different types of conditionals in email instructions